 The plantation section Lower Tokai enjoys extensive use by families, horse-riders, cyclists, joggers and dog-walkers.
-By comparison the core conservation site with its narrow paths and dense but endangered Cape Sand Fynbos is mostly ignored for recreational purposes.
+By comparison the core conservation site with its narrow paths and dense but endangered Cape Sand Fynbos is mostly ignored for recreational purposes .
 Squeezed into the approximately 26ha plantation area, which is perceived to be safe as a result of the visibility provided by the pines, users have come to accommodate and respect each other – and share the same concerns for an area of safe multi-purpose recreation.

 Following the brutal murder of Franziska Blöchliger in March 2016, a critical focus for Tokai Park is “Safety First!”

-The area will offer opportunity for sun and shade, biodiversity conservation, culture and heritage, social upliftment, tourism, education and above all, safe recreation to meet the needs of existing and new users of the Lower Tokai Park area (the entire area within the 4km bike/walking track).
+The greater area will offer opportunity for sun and shade, biodiversity conservation, culture and heritage, social upliftment, tourism, education and above all, safe recreation to meet the needs of existing and new users of the Lower Tokai Park area (the entire area within the 4km bike/walking track).

 - Working with the greater community, including SANParks, SANBI, the City, local neighbourhood watches and other interested and affected stakeholder groups and NPOs, to create an area of open, shaded and safe recreation and conservation for all, which also assists in mitigating climate crisis and the associated increased need for urban forestry and urban trees.

 - Accommodate the needs of all community members – indigenous peoples, conservationists, ramblers, dog walkers, horse-riders, runners, cyclists, families.